-The origin and primary function of feathers have been debated for a long time (Holmgren 1955; Prum 1999).
-Currently, the prevailing view point on the origin of avian feathers is that they originated from filamentous integumentary structures found in some dinosaur fossils, which might constitute an adaptation for thermal isolation in endothermic cursorial theropods (Prum 1999; Makovicky and Zanno 2011; Chatterjee 2015).
-On the contrary, others suggest that feathers are a modification of reptilian scales (Dzik et al. 2010), whereas dinosaurs and early birds are thought to have been ectothermic (Ruben and Jones 2000; Feduccia 2012) and birds most likely not to be descendants of dinosaurs and instead to have evolved from arboreal forms of archosaurs (Czerkas and Feduccia 2014).
+The origin and primary function of feathers has been debated for a long time (Holmgren 1955; Prum 1999).
+Currently, the prevailing view point on the origin of avian feathers is that they originated from filamentous integumentary structures found in some dinosaur fossils, which might constitute a thermal isolation in endothermic cursorial theropods (Prum 1999; Makovicky and Zanno 2011; Chatterjee 2015).
+On the contrary, others suggest that feathers are a modification of reptilian scales (Dzik et al. 2010), whereas dinosaurs and early birds are thought to have been ectothermic (Ruben and Jones 2000; Feduccia 2012) and birds most likely not to be descendants of dinosaurs and instead of that to have evolved from arboreal forms of archosaurs (Czerkas and Feduccia 2014).
 Certain authors offer rather several alternatives for the origin of birds (James and Pourtless 2009) and the origin of feathers (Feduccia 2012).
-Most of the recent papers on the assembly of the avian body plan ignore non-dinosaur hypotheses for the origin of birds (e.g., Bhullar et al. 2012; Brusatte et al. 2014; Puttick et al. 2014; O'Connor and Zhou
+Most of the recent papers on the assembly of the avian body plan ignore non-dinosaur hypotheses for the origin of birds (e.g., Bhullar et al. 2012; Puttick et al. 2014; O'Connor and Zhou 2015; Nesbitt et al. 2017; Sullivan et al. 2017; Cau 2018) and archosaur species possessing unequivocal flight feathers are described as theropod dinosaurs (e.g., Hu et al. 2018; Rauhut et al. 2018).

-2015; Nesbitt et al. 2017; Sullivan et al. 2017; Cau 2018) and archosaur species possessing light of paleontological finds of the last decade.
+However, only a mix of these two orthodox viewpoints can be sustained by biological data in the light of paleontological finds of the last decade.
 Herein, we discuss the available evidence on the origin of birds, archosaurian integumentary structures and thermal physiology.
-We propose a new mechanism for the origin of avian flight by the use of membranous wings at the very early stage, which complements Beebe's (1915) prediction of the tetrapteryx stage.
+We propose a new mechanism for the origin of avian flight by the use of membranous wings at the very early stage, which complements the Beebe's (1915) prediction of the tetrapteryx stage.
 Also, we provide a corrected reconstruction of the scansoriopterygid Yi qi (Xu et al. 2015) showing that it was capable of flight only if its membranous wings were also present on the hindlimbs.